Tuesday, June 30, 2009

 An "Egg-Cellent" Option

-When most people think of “farm-fresh” eggs, the picture that comes to mind is one of hens roaming freely, scratching, eating, and contentedly laying eggs.
+When most people think of “farm-fresh” eggs, the picture that comes to mind is one of hens roaming freely, scratching, pecking, and contentedly laying eggs.

 Under a natural, free-range farm setting, hens can establish a "pecking order" and none of the hens are in jeopardy so long as they can easily move to a different area.
 Under a high-stress, high-density environment, a natural pecking order cannot be established and the sharp beaks of hens can result in injury (and death) to large numbers of birds.
 These conditions cause them to peck excessively at each other due to frustration and monotony.